Genetics - the science of heredity.

 Genes are not destiny

-We are all epigenetic engineers: with every thought, emotion, and experience, you act as the epigenetic engineer of your cells, your body and your life.
+We are all epigenetic engineers: with every thought, emotion, and experience, we act as the epigenetic engineer of our cells, our body and our lives.

 Medications and supplements

-Certain medications and supplements may promote longevity: metformin, Basis and Matter by Elysium Health, quercetin, vitamin D3 - to name but a few.
+Certain medications and supplements may promote longevity.
 Consult your physician to determine safety and suitability.

 The future offers us an opportunity for a powerful reset.
 While the state of applied epigenetics is early and prone to distortion, oversimplification and hype, the hard science is real and exponentially increasing.
 The value of epigenetics is powerful and will only increase over time.